 NYC DOE Crisis Response & Recovery Protocols for Networks and Schools

 Citywide Mental Health Youth Resource Flyer - provides resources available to students and families.

 1-800-LIFENET, which is available through the NYC Department of Health and Mental Hygiene, provides mental health and social service referrals by zip code and by family medical insurance.

 Health Information Tools for Empowerment (HITE) is a resource for medical, mental health and related services in New York.
-Click on Search for Programs and Resources for the School, Youth and Family “button” which provides a wealth of resources in areas such as: after-school programs/youth groups, child car/day care, counseling for children, domestic abuse/victims’ services, early childhood education, family financial and welfare services, home-based family support, LGBTQ services, mentoring, parenting support, psychological testing for youth, summer youth programs, and tutoring.
+Click on Search for Programs and Services for a wealth of resources in areas such as: after-school programs/youth groups, child care/day care, counseling for children, domestic abuse/victims’ services, early childhood education, family financial and welfare services, home-based family support, LGBTQ services, mentoring, parenting support, psychological testing for youth, summer youth programs, and tutoring.

 Bronx Children's Mobile Crisis Team of the Visiting Nurse Service of New York provides rapid response to referrals for children/adolescents in active crisis situations.
 This service is open to Bronx schools only.
 View details here before making a referral.
 Access additional information here.

 Center for School Mental Health, University of Maryland School of Medicine - List of Resources for Dealing with Traumatic Events in Schools; Talking To Children about Violence: Tips for Parents and Teachers.